Monviech/os-caddy-plugin/README.md

 - `Enable` or `disable` Caddy
 - `ACME Email` address: e.g. `info@example.com`, it's optional.
 - Leave `Auto HTTPS` on `On (default)`
-- `DNS Provider` - Choose either `none (default)` for normal HTTP ACME or a DNS Provider - e.g. `Cloudflare` or `Hetzner` - to enable the `DNS-01` ACME challenge.
+- `DNS Provider` (advanced) - Choose either `none (default)` for normal HTTP ACME or a DNS Provider - e.g. `Cloudflare` or `Hetzner` - to enable the `DNS-01` ACME challenge.
 If your provider is missing, just open an issue on github and I will add it over time.
-- `DNS API Key` - Leave empty if you don't use a DNS Provider, or put your `API Key` here.
+- `DNS API Key` (advanced) -  Leave empty if you don't use a DNS Provider, or put your `API Key` here.
 - Press `Apply` to enable and start Caddy.

 ### How to create an easy reverse proxy: